apache/spark/docs/apache-airflow/timezone.rst

 for a simple DAG, but it’s a problem if you are in, for example, financial services where you have end of day deadlines to meet.

 The time zone is set in ``airflow.cfg``.
-By default it is set to utc, but you change it to use the system’s settings or an arbitrary IANA time zone, e.g. ``Europe/Amsterdam``.
+By default it is set to UTC, but you change it to use the system’s settings or an arbitrary IANA time zone, e.g. ``Europe/Amsterdam``.
 It is dependent on ``pendulum``, which is more accurate than ``pytz``.
 Pendulum is installed when you install Airflow.